Shadowdrums/Note-Taker/README.md

 The data will be downloaded and saved as a binary file with a .bin extension in the current directory.
 ## Contributing
 Contributions are welcome!
 Please submit a pull request if you have any suggestions or improvements.
+## Notes
+Your notes can only be read using the programs console, any .txt it saves will be encrypted.